 Start by getting that book, sit down and be smart on your choices.

 I’ll be guiding you through it.”
+Spoke the demoness apparently conniving with Sheryl.

 Like saying goodbye to an old friend, I closed the session with the proper farewell and started to look for the book.

 To my surprise when I find the book, it didn’t show any stains as it did the last time, I use it.
-Seemed it was ready to be written but as Lilith said, is it really cleaned up?
+Seemed it was ready to be written but as Lilith said, is it really wiped off?
 It might be all blank now but what if it’s holding old Demonica’s wishes?
 And not only that, how do I know if Lilith is just playing me?

 Chapter 9

 I called Leann because I had a lot to talk about and we needed to get back to where we left last time.
-I was feeling more confident now to deal with whatever came during the session, I had Lilith by my side as support… or at least that’s what I like to think.
+I was feeling more confident now to deal with whatever came during the session, I had Lilith by my side as support . . . or at least that’s what I like to think.

 Leann came back home after a long time; I can tell for sure I have been learning a lot through Lilith and also Leann has met her top knowledge into spiritism through research on her own.